 - How many sales do you need to make your revenue goal?

-- Determine how many leads you need in order to convert the right number of sales.
+- Determine how many leads you need to convert the right number of sales.
 At what percentage do your leads typically convert?
-If you’re just starting out, research typical sales conversion rates in your niche to get a realistic target.
+If you’re just starting, research typical sales conversion rates in your niche to get a realistic target.

 Now that you know your goals, you’ll need a system for tracking your progress.
 Matt says, “If I’m going to spend anything I have to think of my ROI and it’s usually high.”
 A great way to figure out the best marketing tactics for high ROI is to research your competitors.